 Now you can add the riser.
-I like to add the riser last but honestly, you could have added it first or whenever, but you don’t know where to set its crest elevation until the other structures have been set.
+I like to add the riser last but honestly, you could have added it first, or whenever, but you don’t know where to set its crest elevation until the other structures have been set.
 You’ll end up moving it up and down a lot during the process, wasting time.
-If you insist on adding it earlier, make its crest length large, set it high, but not above the top of the pond, and adjust those parameters last.
+If you insist on adding it earlier, set its crest high, but not above the top of the pond, and adjust those parameters last.

 Size the riser for practical reasons and not so much for hydraulics.
 Set its crest above the final maximum water surface elevation reached during the last structure design.
 Set the crest length just large enough to hold the multi-stage devices as well as connect adequately to the upstream end of the culvert.
 Perform a final trial routing to insure it is not hindering the performance of the other structures.
 If it is, enlarge the crest length.